-No Person held to Service or Labour in one § 186.
-Persons held to State, under the Laws thereof, es-service or labor.
-State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due.
+3 No Person held to Service or Labour in one State, under the Laws thereof, esservice or labor.
+Caping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due.

 SECTION 3.
-New States may be admitted by 187.
+1 New States may be admitted by

+\$187.
 Admission and formation of new States.

-187. Admission of new State shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or Parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.
+The Congress into this Union; but no new State shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or Parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.

-The Congress shall have Power to dispose of § 188.
-Power of and make all needful Rules and Congress over Regulations respecting the Terrinational property. tory or other Property belonging to the United States; and nothing in this Constitution shall be so construed as to Prejudice any Claims of the United States, or of any particular State.
+2 The Congress shall have Power to dispose of and make all needful Rules and Congress over territory and other Regulations respecting the Territory or other Property belonging to the United States; and nothing in this Constitution shall be so construed as to Prejudice any Claims of the United States, or of any particular State.